-In order to manage risks, the Company has approved the reinsurance programme which determines the reinsurance principles and the selection criteria of reinsurers.
-At least once a year the reinsurance programme is reviewed by the administration which also makes the necessary changes.
-The Company's reinsurance programme firstly comprises non-proportional reinsurance.
-The decisions on the reinsurance programme are taken based on the analysis of position, payments archive, and possibility to implement the model and the Company's capitalisation.
+In order to manage risks, the Company has approved the reinsurance program which determines the reinsurance principles and the selection criteria of reinsurers.
+At least once a year the reinsurance program is reviewed by the administration which also makes the necessary changes.
+The Company's reinsurance program firstly comprises non-proportional reinsurance.
+The decisions on the reinsurance program are taken based on the analysis of position, payments archive, and possibility to implement the model and the Company's capitalization.
 The Company cooperates with the leading reinsurance companies as well as its parent company Gjensidige Forsikring.